matthaiosalves/caffe-resturante-wp/README.md

 # caffe-resturant-wp

-Project made in WordPress (PHP), Jquery and Javascript.
+Project made in WordPress (PHP), Bootstrap, Jquery and Javascript.

 Development of a website for a Café restaurant chain.
 It contains search for the customer's address, and the possibility of choosing the payment method.
 Finally, it has a final screen that renders the information previously reported.